-Prerequisite: Junior standing with a minimum of 9 credit hours in
+Prerequisite: Junior standing with a minimum of 9 credit hours in Education or departmental consent

 The study of pedagogy, strategies, and methodology related to effective teaching and learning in early adolescence.
 Includes review of current research and case studies as well as the application of knowledge and observation in appropriate settings.